ianrmurphy/oscc_wiki/Brake.md

 There is small "stop light switch" on the brake pedal.
 This switch controls the brake lights and communicates to the ECU that the brake pedal has been depressed.
 If the Kia Soul brakes without pressure being increased at the wheels and the brake pedal has not been depressed, the car throws a fault.
 Because of this it is necessary to emulate the stop light switch with our control unit.

-# Hardware

-The new PolySync brake shield is undergoing testing and validation.
-Board designs and schematics will be available as soon at the boards are thoroughly proven.

 ### Parts

 | Part          | Price  |